marcelm/cutadapt/doc/guide.rst

 Read modification order
 -----------------------

-Read modifications are applied in the following order to each read.
-Steps not specified on the command-line are skipped.
+The read modifications described above are applied in the following order to each read.
+Steps not requested on the command-line are skipped.

 1. Unconditional base removal with ``--cut``
 2. Quality trimming (``-q``)